Automating-GIS-processes/site/source/lessons/L3/overview.rst

 After this weeks' lesson you should be able to:

- - Do geocoding, i.e. converting addresses into Points (and vice versa)
+ - Do geocoding, i.e. converting addresses into Points
- - Conduct a Point in Polygon queries
+ - Conduct Point in Polygon queries
- - Read data from KML file
+ - Read data from KML files
- - Make spatial and table joins between layers
+ - Make spatial joins and table joins between layers
- - Find the nearest neighbour from Point -objects.
+ - Find the nearest neighbour for Point -objects.

 Sources
 -------